RedExpertAlliance/katacoda-scenarios/oci-course/oci-confluent-kafka/step3.md

 zookeeper_public_ips = 150.136.106.173,150.136.82.75,129.213.119.25
 ~~~~

-If you are courious you can get into your OCI console, and review the VCN that was created, as well as the storage.
+If you are curious you can get into your OCI console, and review the VCN that was created, as well as the storage.

-Wait for 10 minutes before getting into the next step.
+Wait for **10 minutes** before getting into the next step.